Board of Directors

 Heather Booth is one of the country’s leading strategists about progressive issue campaigns and driving issues in elections.
 She has been an organizer for over forty years starting in the civil rights and women’s movement.
 She was the founding Director and is now President of the Midwest Academy, training social change leaders and organizers.
 She has been involved

 in and managed many political campaigns and was the Training Director of the Democratic National Committee.
 In 2000, she was the Director of the NAACP National Voter Fund, which helped to increase African American election turnout by nearly 2 million voters.
 She has been a consultant to a variety of social change and political groups that have included MoveOn.org, National Council of La Raza, and Campaign for America’s Future.
 She was the lead consultant during the founding of the Campaign for Comprehensive Immigration Reform.
 In 2008 she was the director of the Health Care Campaign for the AFL-CIO, organizing to win affordable high quality reform for all.
 In 2009, she directed the campaign that was successful in passing President Obama’s first budget.
 In 2010 she was the founding director of Americans for Financial Reform, fighting to regulate the financial industry.
 She was the strategic consultant to the Alliance for Citizenship, the largest immigration reform coalition and Voter Participation Center/Women Voices Women Vote.
-Heather lives in Washington, DC with her husband Paul.
+Heather lives in Washington, DC.

 Allen Gunner, Executive Director, Aspiration Tech.
 Gunner works to help NGOs, activists, foundations and software developers make more effective use of technology for social change.
 He is an active facilitator, contributor, advisor, and/or partner in a number of open projects, including The Tor Project, OpenReferral, Open Architecture Collaborative, Humanitarian OpenStreetMap Team, Simply Secure, and Mozilla.
 He is a board member of The Ruckus Society, Global Exchange, and Peer 2 Peer University, and also serves in formal advisory roles with CorpWatch, LocalizED, Ranking Digital Rights, The Center for Tech Cultivation, The Engine Room, The Everett Program, United for Iran, and The Rosetta Foundation.